-- BORG\OPENSSL\PREFIX Adds given OpenSSL header file directory to the default locations (setup.py). - BORG\LIBLZ4\PREFIX Adds given prefix directory to the default locations.
-If a 'include/lz4.h' is found Borg will be linked against the system liblz4 instead of a bundled implementation. (setup.py)
+- BORG_OPENSSL_PREFIX Adds given OpenSSL header file directory to the default locations (setup.py). - BORG_LIBLZ4_PREFIX Adds given prefix directory to the default locations.
+If a 'include/lz4.h' is found Borg will be linked against the system liblz4 instead of a bundled implementation. (setup.py) - BORG_LIBB2_PREFIX Adds given prefix directory to the default locations.
+If a 'include/blake2.h' is found Borg will be linked against the system libb2 instead of a bundled implementation. (setup.py) - BORG_LIBZSTD_PREFIX Adds given prefix directory to the default locations.
+If a 'include/zstd.h' is found Borg will be linked against the system libzstd instead of a bundled implementation. (setup.py)